 District of Columbia Licensed Professional Counselor (LPC): PRC200001432

 New Mexico Licensed Professional Clinical Counselor (LPCC): CCMH0159911

 Maybe we need the darkness to know the light.

 Our lives are filled with challenge, struggle, loss.
 We lose relationships, jobs, opportunities, physical abilities through accident or aging.
 Of course, we also face the ultimate loss through the deaths of loved ones and our own mortality.
 These losses challenge our hopes and dreams, our sense of who we are, our assumptions about life and living.

 As an existential psychotherapist, I believe these challenges, struggles, and losses provide us the chance to make meaning of our lives.
 But we can’t do this simply by “looking on the bright side” or “moving on” or, worst of all, “finding closure.”
-Giving our struggles and loss meaning requires a mindful journey through the darker times of our lives.
-I see my job, as a therapist, is not to make you “feel better,” but to be a companion on your journey.
+Giving meaning to our struggles and loss requires a mindful journey through the darker times of our lives.
+I see my job as a therapist, is not to make you “feel better,” but to be a companion on your journey.
 I won’t bring timelines or stages or other expectations.
-I do bring my training and, more importantly, my own experience of making that journey myself.
+I will bring my training and, more importantly, my own experience of making that journey myself.
 Ultimately, I hope you will see me as a “fellow traveler” in this shared task of making meaning.

 Paying for Therapy & Initial Consult

 Because I want to provide services that all potential clients can afford, I use a Pay What You Can model.
 For more information, see the Paying for Therapy page.